Nagendra1997/mesibo-documentation/conferencing.md

 }
 ```

-For example, suppose we have a participant with a user-id `1234` and they are sharing three screens in a conferences.
-Each screen will have a differnt stream-id set by the publisher.
+For example, suppose we have a participant with a user-id `1234` and they are sharing three screens in a conference.
+Each screen will have a different stream-id set by the publisher.
 Suppose the stream_ids are  `1`, `2`, `3`.
 If we want to display all of them simultaneously, we need to have three HTML elements.

 ```html
 <video id="video-stream-1234-type-1" autoplay playsinline muted/>